 One of the joys of ordering one of these boxes is that you may receive an item you wouldn’t usually cook with.
 This gives you the opportunity to try out some new recipes.
 You should be able to get your first couple of boxes at a discounted rate too, you can try the service for less before committing.

 I couldn’t believe it when I found out that some fruit and veg is rejected because of its shape.
 Many supermarkets have tried to combat this blatant food wastage, by offering reduced-rate wonky fruit and veg.
-If you’re about to partake in a spot of vegetarian batch cooking then make sure you check out the wonky veg on offer.
+If you’re about to partake in a spot of vegan or vegetarian batch cooking, then make sure you check out the wonky veg on offer.
 After all, it all tastes the same!

 Over recent months, there has been a rise in community supermarkets.
 Many of them have been set up to help cut food waste and to assist people who may be struggling financially.

-If you’re planning to do a big vegetarian bath cooking session then I’d suggest calling into your local community supermarket, as they may be selling off food that will be unfit to eat if left any longer.
+If you’re planning to do a big vegan or vegetarian bath cooking session then I’d suggest calling into your local community supermarket, as they may be selling off food that will be unfit to eat if left any longer.
 By purchasing these vegetables, you’re helping to reduce food waste and you’ll find that your veggie haul is much cheaper than usual.

 Use your smartphone